 Most childhood cancers fall into one of several specific types, as listed in the navigation links below.
 Common adult cancers (lung, breast, colon, and others) rarely occur in children or adolescents.
 Childhood cancers tend to be more aggressive than adult cancers.

 Childhood cancers are rare, and only specially-trained doctors have the knowledge and experience to properly treat them.
 In fact, your child needs to be treated by a multidisciplinary team of pediatric oncology physicians and specialists.
 The team includes the primary care physician, pediatric surgical sub-specialists, radiation oncologists, pediatric medical oncologists/hematologists, rehabilitation specialists, pediatric nurse specialists, social workers, and others.
-This approach ensures that your child will receive the treatment, supportive care, and rehabilitation therapies that will give him or her, the best chance at not only survival, but a good quality of life.
+This approach ensures that your child will receive the treatment, supportive care, and rehabilitation therapies that will give them the best chance at both survival and a better quality of life.

 - Rhabdoid Tumors

 - Sarcomas (Soft Tissue Cancer)

 - Spinal Cord Tumors

 You can print, download, and use these informational graphics on the common symptoms of childhood cancers.

 Childhood cancer multidisciplinary teams are found at specific institutions, most of which are listed at the bottom of this page.
 Your primary care physician should refer you to one of these institutions.
 At these pediatric cancer centers, clinical trials are available for most types of cancer that occur in children and adolescents.
 For information on available clinical trials, these can be found at www.clinicaltrials.gov

 The following web sites are recommended because they have good descriptions of the different types of childhood cancers and of their treatments.